indranil143/Image-Denoising-Using-CNN-Based-Autoencoders/README.md

 # Image-Denoising-Using-CNN-Based-Autoencoders

-This project implements an image denoising technique using Convolutional Autoencoders (CNN-Autoencoders) to remove noise from images, with a focus on improving image quality in noisy datasets.
+This project implements an image denoising technique using Convolutional Autoencoders (CNN-based) to remove noise from images, with a focus on improving image quality in noisy datasets.

 ## Overview